Knowledge base

 :

-The restoration of data volume is an operation irreversible The data disk (vdb) will be replaced by the snapshot.
-At the end of the restoration, it will be necessary to trace the volume of the data so that your operating system refreshes the content.
+Data volume restoration is an irreversible operation.
+The data disk (vdb) will be replaced by the snapshot.
+At the end of the restoration, it will be necessary to remount the data volume so that your operating system refreshes the content.

-The following procedure and orders are provided for information purposes only:
+The following procedure and commands are provided for informational purposes only:

 - Make sure your data volume is not mounted: